Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Methodology

-An encoder-decoder network is used to segment the aortic arch and great vessels in CT images.
-This network is trained to minimize the proposed topology-aware loss function by backpropagation.
-At each epoch, the forward pass estimates segmentation maps for every training image and updates the topology-aware loss $\mathcal{L}_T$ by calculating cross-entropy losses $\text{CE}_I$ as well as topological weight terms $\omega_I$ with respect to the difference between the ground truths and the predictions.
-Then, the backward pass updates the network weights by differentiating the updated loss $\mathcal{L}_T$.
-This training has a warm-up period for 25 epochs where only the cross-entropy loss is used (i.e., $\omega_I = 1$).
-Afterwards, it continues with minimizing the proposed topology-aware loss function $\mathcal{L}_T$.
+We use an encoder-decoder network with the UNet architecture illustrated in Figure~\ref{fig:unetModel}.
+It is trained to minimize the proposed topology-aware loss function by backpropagation.
+In this study, we first chose the cross-entropy loss $\text{CE}_I$ as the base loss function $L_I$, and defined our topology-aware loss function as $TopLoss = \sum_{I} \omega_I~\text{CE}_I$.
+We then explored the effects of selecting other base loss functions in the experiments (Section~\ref{sec-loss-comparisons}).
+At each epoch of backpropagation, the forward pass estimates segmentation maps for every training image $I$ and updates the topology-aware loss $TopLoss$ by calculating cross-entropy losses $\text{CE}_I$ as well as topological weight terms $\omega_I$ with respect to the difference between the ground truths and the predictions.
+Then, the backward pass updates the network weights by differentiating the updated $TopLoss$.
+This training has a warm-up period for 25 epochs where only the base loss is used (i.e., $\omega_I = 1$).
+Afterwards, it continues with minimizing the proposed topology-aware loss function $TopLoss$.
 It is worth noting that this strategy is also used by the previous studies~\cite{neur}.

-In this work, we use a UNet architecture~\cite{ronneberger15}, which is illustrated in Figure~\ref{fig:unetModel}.
-The encoder path comprises three blocks of two convolutions, with $3\times3$ filters, and one max pooling, with a $2\times2$ filter.
-The dropout layer with a dropout factor of 0.3 is added to prevent overfitting.
-The encoder paths starts with 32 feature maps in its first block and doubles the number of feature maps at the end of each block.
-The bottleneck block has the same two convolution layers without max pooling.
-The decoder path includes three blocks, each of which consecutively applies upsampling, concatenation, and two convolution operations.
-Likewise, the convolution and upsampling layers use $3\times3$ and $2\times2$ filters, respectively.
-The number of feature maps are halved at the end of each decoder block.
-All convolution layers except the last one use the ReLu activation function.
-The last layer uses the sigmoid function.

 This network was implemented in Python using the PyTorch framework.
-It was end-to-end trained from scratch with an early stopping approach; training was stopped if there was no improvement on the validation set loss in the last 40 epochs.
+It is available at https://github.com/seherozcelik/TopologyAware.
+In this implementation, persistence diagrams were computed using Ripser++~\cite{zhang2020gpu}, a GPU-accelerated topological data analysis tool, which utilized a C++ library as its core computational engine.
+Distance calculations were performed using the Gudhi library (https://gudhi.inria.fr), a topological data analysis framework also implemented in C++ with a Python interface.
+In the experiments, we end-to-end trained the network from scratch with an early stopping approach; training was stopped if there was no improvement on the validation set loss in the last 40 epochs.
 The AdaDelta optimizer with an initial learning rate of 1.0 was used to adaptively adjust the learning rate and the momentum.
 The batch size was selected as 1.
 The training was conducted on a Tesla T4 GPU.
-The implementation is available at https://github.com/seherozcelik/TopologyAware.